UP man dies after being attacked by bull | Law-Order

 Yadav was attacked in his farmland after he had gone there to chase away the bovine.
 Three other persons, who had rushed to save him were also injured.

-Amrish Yadav, the son of the deceased said his father was taken to a hospital, where doctors declared him dead.
+Amrish Yadav, the son of the deceased, said his father was a fourth-class employee at the secretariat in Lucknow and had come to his house in Amethi on November 5.

+''As a result of attack, my father was severely injured in the stomach.
+He also received injuries on his head.
+He was bleeding from nose and ears.
+He was taken to a community health centre in Tiloi, from where doctors referred him to Raebareli for treatment,'' he said.
+However, he succumbed to his injuries on the way to Raebareli, the son added.

 The body of the deceased has been sent for post-mortem examination, police officials said.